Kistler Vineyards: History

 In 2008, Kistler sold his majority stake in the company to the owner of Durell Vineyard, Bill Price.
 At that time they brought the Vineyard Manager from Hudson Vineyards in Carneros, Jason Kesner, as Steve's assistant winemaker, with the intention of a long transitional period.
 That plan came to fruition at the end of 2017 with Jason now overseeing all production, farming, and day-to-day business.

-In 2014, Kistler opened its very first tasting facility at its Trenton Roadhouse property - a 60 acre vineyard that features a 100+ year old renovated farmhouse and barn.
-It has been lauded as, "the best wine tasting experience in Sonoma/Napa".
+In 2014, Kistler opened its first tasting facility at its Trenton Roadhouse property - a 60 acre vineyard.

 Grape varieties and wine

 In addition to Chardonnay, Kistler Vineyards also produces different bottlings of Pinot noir from different vineyards, like the nearby Occidental Station and Bodega Headlands and in prior vintages Terra de Promissio.
 Like the Chardonnay, the Pinot noir is modeled after the wines of the Burgundy region of France.